-While this is not a list of hot spots—there’s Just Opened London for that—it is a list of different things to do in London after you’ve done most of the touristy things.
+While this is not a list of London hot spots, it is a list of different things to do in London after you’ve done most of the touristy things.

 Liberty: A trip to London would not be complete without a visit to this legendary department store.
 Located off Regent Street, they have incredible clothes + accessories, but it’s the home department that keeps me coming back.

 Daylesford: I will do a whole post dedicated to the Mecca that is Daylesford, but for now, I’ll just tell you it’s a beautiful cafe + market, and home goods shop in the heart of Pimlico.
 As a quickly expanding organic lifestyle brand, I predict it’s going to take over the world!